 An inspection of the dwelling for damage is carried out.
 If everything in the apartment or house is in good condition and you were a conscientious tenant, you can rest assured that you will get your tenancy deposit back once you move out.
-If not … Controversy and nerves are possible, and even court proceedings.
+If not … Controversy and nerves are possible, as even court proceedings.
 We will not go into detail about them because we sincerely hope you do not go that far.

 Prerequisites for the return of your tenancy deposit